 A WORD ABOUT WET SEASON.

 The Trat-Chang area is one of the wettest in Thailand particularly in June July August and September which average something like 900mm each month.
 To put this into perspective, I think London averages 400mm each year.
 Despite this I have seen a number of posts mentioning ok visits to Chang in wet season, so it looks like you can still rely on some good sunshine between rain showers, but when it rains it REALLY rains.
 I also notice statistically that the rainy season seems to end a bit earlier here than in the Andaman - November averages are considerably lower.
-My first visit was in November and saw no rain over about 3 weeks in the area.
+My first visit was in November and saw no rain over 3 weeks in the area.

 Once again heed the warning about often dangerous surf on Chang’s westward facing beaches (nearly all the good ones) in wet season.
 Note that neat little beach across from the pier on Bang Bao Bay would be nicely sheltered then.